Thomas Dumont QC

 - A National Charity advised a charity at the heart of UK life about its ability to restructure to invigorate the charity’s outreach and work;

 - St Andrew’s Cheam a dispute between a church and tennis club over the ownership of grounds used by the club;

 - Dore v Leicestershire CC existence and management of charitable trusts concerning a village school and community centre;

 - Cuppage v Lawson a dispute between charity and the founders’ descendants about the beneficial ownership of a long-standing trust potentially void for perpetuity;

 - Channon v.
 Perkins EWCA Civ 1808, a Court of Appeal decision, Tom successfully overturned a first-instance decision against a Will, for Guide Dogs for the Blind and the Deceased’s partner, the Will beneficiaries (instructed by Henmans).
 The witnesses were adamant they had not witnessed the deceased sign, but in an important decision the Court of Appeal decided that the presumption of due execution overrode their evidence;

 - In Clough-Taylor Deceased, Coutts & Co v Banks (2003), Tom resisted on behalf of a number of national charities (instructed by Bates Wells & Braithwaite) an application by executors that they should fund proposed litigation out of residue passing to the charity;

-- Together with Sonia Proudman QC (now Mrs Justice Proudman) he formed the winning team in Re Ratcliffe (1999) the case which re-established charities’ full exemption from IHT on mixed residue, worth tens of millions to the charity sector.
+- Together with Sonia Proudman QC (later Mrs Justice Proudman) he formed the winning team in Re Ratcliffe (1999) the case which re-established charities’ full exemption from IHT on mixed residue, worth tens of millions to the charity sector.